The Ethics of Real Estate Photography

 1. Blending multiple images at different exposure and supplementing lighting to expand the tonal range is standard practice.

 2. Use of Ultra-Wide-angle Lenses.
 Although some people find the use of ultra-wide angle lenses (below 24mm effective focal length) will visually overstate the size of rooms, use of ultra-wide-angle lenses is generally standard practice.
 It should be done with discretion.
-I try my best not to be at the widest setting all the time, but in some cases (especially small rooms) it’s required to get the shot.
+I try my best not to be at the widest setting all the time, but in some cases (especially small bathrooms) it’s required to get the shot.
 I think most buyers understand this kind of wide angle shot when they see it.
 I do not use it to make items like pools or spas look bigger than they really are.

 3. Modifying the grass.
 Some feel that grass is a temporary property feature and modifying irregularities or bare spots is acceptable.
 However, this does not entail replacement of a poorly maintained grass with a full, luscious lawn, or adding plants that are not actually there.